kiki-zyq/kiki-zyq.github.io/_pages/about.md

   - /about.html
 ---

-I am currently an undergraduate student at Central University of Finance and Economics (CUFE), majoring in Data Science and Big Data Technology.
+I am currently an undergraduate student at the Central University of Finance and Economics (CUFE), majoring in Data Science and Big Data Technology, with a focus on multi-modal large language models and remote sensing.

 ## Education